matthewslouismarie/lmp/README.md

 By specifying the ``-clean`` parameter to LMP, you force LMP to use a brand new folder for this run.: ``path\to\lmp.ps1 mymap.rmf -clean``.

-> This makes sure no files from any previous run is kept, leading to a lower file size.
+> This makes sure no files from any previous run is kept, leading to a lower build folder size.
 It is recommended for final releases.

 ## Additional settings